virtuozzo/cloudscripting-docs/docs/reference/actions.md

 }
 ```

 ###api

 Executing actions available by means of the <a href="http://docs.jelastic.com/api" target="_blank">Jelastic Cloud API</a> methods.

-There are a number parameters required by Jelastic API, which are defined automatically:
+There are a number of parameters required by Jelastic API, which are defined automatically:

 - *envName* - environment domain name, where the API method is executed
 - *appid* - unique environment identifier, that can be passed into API instead of the *envName*
 - *session* - unique session of a current user

-Target nodes selected for the API methods execution can be passed by the node keywords.
+Target nodes, selected for the API methods execution can be passed by the node keywords.
 API methods can be executed at all nodes within a single *nodeGroup* (i.e. layer) or *nodeType*.
 Also, API methods can be applied to a separate node.
-In this case, the Node ID is required, which is available either through the <a href="http://cloudscripting.demo.jelastic.com/reference/placeholders/#node-placeholders" target="_blank">node placeholders</a> or set of [custom action parameters](#custom-actions) (`this`).
+In this case, the Node ID is required, which is available either through the <a href="http://docs.cloudscripting.com/reference/placeholders/#node-placeholders" target="_blank">node placeholders</a> or a set of [custom action parameters](#custom-actions) (*this*).

-**Examples:**
+**Examples**

 Restarting all compute nodes in an environment:
 ``` json